thepittnews/graphics/doc.md

 1. Editor will alert once graphic is in the "copy" stage, and writer is "deadline complete."

-### Publishing process: editor
+##### Publishing process: editor

+**Get it Started:**

-1. Create an "In The Works" Trello card in Today's Stories for each visual, using the prefix `OV: `.
+- Create an "In The Works" Trello card in Today's Stories for each visual, using the prefix `OV: `.
 Include the graphic on the card, by linking to the version live at `pittnews434.herokuapp.com`.
-1. Review visual(s) once writer is ready.
+- Review visual(s) once writer is ready.
-1. Move to `Pre-read` and post in the editor channel once ready.
+- Move to `Pre-read` and post in the `web18-19` channel once ready for review.

+**Time for Cutlines:**
-1. Create another "Pre-read" Trello card in Today's Stories, using the prefix `OV: `, with a Google document containing "cutlines" for each graphic.
+- Create another "In The Works" Trello card in Today's Stories, using the prefix `OV: `, with a Google document containing "cutlines" for each graphic.
    Cutlines should contain a short sentence explaining the graphic, followed by a period, and then `Graphic by: First Last | Position.`.
-1. Follow normal editing and copy-editing procedures.
+- Follow normal editing and copy-editing procedures.
 Keep in touch with the desk editors for the graphic's story.

-1. Once in the "copy" stage, alert the writer that their work is complete.
+**Postin' Time:**

-1. Once the story is in "GRAPHICS", open the WordPress post editor for the story, and place your cursor where you'd like the graphic to be inserted.
+Once the story is in "send", create a WordPress post for the story, and place your cursor in the editor where you'd like the graphic to be inserted.

+- Post the graphic: for HTML-driven graphics
+  - Switch the editor from "Visual" to "Text" mode.
+  - Paste in the HTML code for the graphic.
+- Post the graphic: for JavaScript-driven graphics
-1. In the content editor toolbar, click the "Wp-D3" button.
+  - In the content editor toolbar, click the "Wp-D3" button.
-1. Click "New Tab," and paste your JavaScript code into the code editor.
+  - Click "New Tab," and paste your JavaScript code into the code editor.
-1. Click "Save" and then "Insert."
+  - Click "Save" and then "Insert."
-1. Place custom `<head>` content (such as CSS stylesheets or JavaScript includes) into the "Add to head" text area.
+- Place custom `<head>` content (such as CSS stylesheets or JavaScript includes) into the "Add to head" text area.
-1. Place custom CSS into the "CSS Editor" text area.
+- Place custom CSS into the "CSS Editor" text area.
-1. Alert the desk editors for the graphic's story that Online Visuals is ready to publish.
+- Alert the desk editors for the graphic's story that Online Visuals is ready to publish.
+- Once the graphic has been inserted, alert the writer that their work is complete.